Linda Sarver papers, 1972-2012

 Related Materials

-See also the Linda Sarver Costume Designs and Renderings located at Marquette University, Special Collections and University Archives.
+See also the Linda Sarver Costume Designs and Renderings at Marquette University, Special Collections and University Archives.

-Forms part of the Aileen H. Clyde 20th Century Women's Legacy Archive.
+Forms part of the Aileen H. Clyde 20th Century Women's Legacy Archives.

 Detailed Description of the CollectionReturn to Top